why we are here?

 what we do!

-The CCT program is MOUCECORE’S main program and it aims to achieve social, spiritual and economic transformation through the mobilization of local churches and communities.
+Church and Community Transformation (CCT) project aims to achieve social, spiritual and economic transformation through the mobilization of local churches and communities.

 Church and Community Transformation projects aim to empower local church and community members to assess their problems and opportunities and take decisions for durable and sustainable solutions.
-The main objective of CCT-programs is to obtain social, spiritual and economic transformation through local church and community mobilization.
+The project also supports churches and communities through trainings, Self Help Groups creation, Agriculture and M&E.

-CCT is the first priority and the MOUCECORE’s main program, all its other programs are built on the bases of CCTCCT-programs address the following problems: poverty at household (low production, low income, inadequate sanitation services etc.) and mostly a lack of skills (mostly in agriculture) and knowledge.
+CCT is the first priority and the MOUCECORE’s main program.
+All its other programs are built on the bases of CCT programs addressing the following problems: poverty at household (low production, low income, inadequate sanitation services etc.) and mostly lack of skills and knowledge (mostly in agriculture).
 Through empowering the members of the community, CCT helps people to find the root cause of their problems and find sustainable solutions to them.
 Most of our CCT programs go through 3 phases:

 Phase 1: Mobilizing, envisioning and empowering the local church